uit-no/hpc-doc/general/jobs.rst

 a weeks warning on system maintenance.
 Jobs with more than 7 days walltime, will be terminated and restarted if possible.

+See :ref:`about_stallo` chapter of the documentation if you need more information on the system architecture.

 Interactive job submission
 ==========================